 “An injustice to one is a menace to all,” – Montesquieu

-This powerful quote captures a certain essence of interdependence, something almost elusive to define.
-It's elusive to define because it is not only a certain sort of immediate and intimate sense of a common, shared humanity that one experiences only on a felt level, almost something spiritual and transcendent, but is simultaneously also a sense of something rather grounded, an interwoven reality of causality which binds us all together like shared stakeholders in a global economy or corporation.
-As humanity trudges along its evolutionary journey throughout the centuries, we learn how to contend with this notion of interdependence, while confined by the notions of immediate satisfaction and self preservation.
+This powerful quote captures a certain essence of interdependence, itself sometimes slightly elusive to define.
+Interdependence, in this sense, is in part an immediate and intimate sense of a common and shared humanity, something directly experienced on a felt level, beyond concept, and almost something spiritual or transcendent.
+It is also a sense of something rather grounded, an interwoven reality of causality which binds us all together like shared stakeholders in a global economy or corporation.
+As humanity trudges along its evolutionary journey, we learn how to contend with this notion of interdependence, all the while confined by the suffocating notions of immediate satisfaction and self preservation.

 Oppression: How Did We Get Here?